Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/Endpoint or Feature Customisation.md

 To do this `ENDPOINTS_TOREMOVE` and `ENDPOINTS_GROUPSTOREMOVE` have been set up.
 They can include comma-separated lists of endpoints and groups to disable.
 For example, `ENDPOINTS_TOREMOVE=img-to-pdf,remove-pages` would disable both the "image to PDF" and "remove pages" functionalities.
 `ENDPOINTS_GROUPSTOREMOVE=Libre` Would disable a group of endpoints, in this case all endpoints which use Libre in the backend.

-A complete list of all endpoints and groups is available [here](https://github.com/Stirling-Tools/Stirling-PDF/blob/main/Endpoint-groups.md).
-TODO?